cire-thk/BifacialSimu/Readme.md

 Important to note is that when no rear side irradiance values are present (e.g. V_oc_r) then you must select "without rear values".
 More info to this can be found in [Electrical Simulation](#electrical-simulation) and within the next section.

+### **Wire Parameter**

+The wire parameters are required to calculate the ohmic losses due to the resistivity of the cables.
+The following parameters are required:

+>Average DC wire length - average length of the cables from the PV array to the inverter and back, in m
+>Wire material - either cooper or aluminum, this determines the resistivity of the material
+>Wire diameter - the cross sectional diameter of the wire, in mm

+The wire diameter can be entered manually or selected by the available gauges from the drop down menu.
+The ohmic losses can be calculated for the DC cables, AC cables or both.

 ### **Inverter Parameter**